nf-core/tools/.github/CONTRIBUTING.md

 ### isort

 All Python code must also be passed through [isort](https://pycqa.github.io/isort/index.html).
-This Python utility will sort imports alphabetically, and automatically separated into sections and by type.
+This ensures a harmonised imports throughout the package, from all contributors.

 To run isort on the command line recursively on the whole repository you can use: